Paavo Järvi

-Paavo Järvi ([ˈpɑːʋo ˈjærʋi]; born 30 December 1962) is an Estonian-American conductor.
+Paavo Järvi ([ˈpɑːʋo ˈjærʋi]; born 30 December 1962) is an Estonian conductor.
 He has been chief conductor of Zurich's Tonhalle since 2020.

 Early life

-Järvi was born in Tallinn, Estonia, to Liilia Järvi and the Estonian conductor Neeme Järvi.
+Järvi was born in Tallinn, Estonia (then occupied by the Soviet Union), to Liilia Järvi and the Estonian conductor Neeme Järvi.
 His siblings, Kristjan Järvi and Maarika Järvi, are also musicians.
-After leaving Estonia, the family settled in the USA, Järvi studied privately with Leonid Grin in Philadelphia, at the Curtis Institute of Music with Max Rudolf and Otto-Werner Mueller, and at the Los Angeles Philharmonic Institute with Leonard Bernstein.
+After leaving Estonia in 1980, the family settled in the United States.
+Järvi studied privately with Leonid Grin in Philadelphia, at the Curtis Institute of Music with Max Rudolf and Otto-Werner Mueller, and at the Los Angeles Philharmonic Institute with Leonard Bernstein.
+The family moved back to Estonia in the 1990s.